remla24-team3/operation/README.md

-# Operation Repository
+# Operation

 ## Overview

 This repository is part of the REMLA24-Team3 project and serves as the central hub for running and operating the URL Phishing detection application.
 It contains Docker Compose configurations to facilitate easy deployment and operation of the application.

 ### Related Repositories